 2. Dog Interference

-For the first few days there is nothing your dog will want to do more than lick that incision.
+For the first few days there is nothing your dog will want to do more than lick the surgery site.
 It’s just in their nature to try to heal and soothe that wound.
 However, too much licking can actually cause stitches to come out or break, as shown on the picture below.

 Most vets will send your pup home with an e-collar or light bandage to keep curious tongues, teeth, and even toenails away from the incision.